Mariana-Tek/engineering-ladder/makers/engineer_i.md

 ### [Leadership & Teamwork](#leadership--teamwork)

 - Be a collaborative, helpful, and curious member of your team.
-- Treat your colleagues with empathy.
-- Seek feedback proactively.
-Accept it graciously.
 - Review your teammates' PRs and provide constructive feedback.
 - When you're stuck on a problem, seek guidance rather than answers from other engineers.
 - Thinking critically during grooming; speak up when you notice conflicting requirements, unanswered questions, and underlying assumptions that may cause problems during implementation or release.